petersiemsen/petersiemsen/README.md

 - 👋 Hi, I’m @petersiemsen
 - 🤓 I’m interested in DATA and lots of it!!
-I have just completed an online Data Analytics certification through Career Foundry and I'm anxious to get started in the field by developing a career as an Analyst.
+I am working on completing an online Data Analytics certification through Career Foundry and I'm anxious to get started in the field by developing a career as an Analyst.
 - 📊 I have proficient experience with Excel, Pivot Tables, Tableau, SQL, and Python.
 - 📫 You can reach me via email at peter.e.siemsen@gmail.com or by connecting on LinkedIn: www.linkedin.com/in/petersiemsen